Black Box Warnings: What Every Nurse Should Know

 3. Restricting administration to certain groups to ensure safe use.
 Examples: NOT for use during pregnancy, in children or the elderly.

-What does a Black Box Warning look like?
+What does the label look like?

 black box warning